 Current timetables for bus services are available from the Watermark Information Centre in Erme Court.

-Stagecoach Gold operates its two 'Gold' routes up to every 30 minutes, 7 days a week between Torquay, Paignton and Totnes.
+Stagecoach Gold operates its Gold routes up to every 30 minutes, 7 days a week between Torquay, Paignton and Totnes.
 The routes will then connect the English Riviera to either Dartmouth or Plymouth via Ivybridge, with each location benefitting from an hourly service.
 To read more about the Gold service please click here.
 Stagecoach also operates the X38 service between Plymouth and Exeter.

 Citybus operates the 20A service between Ivybridge and Plymouth.
 Please click here for the timetable.